numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 #### **Retry Behavior:**
 - FAILURE responses follow the configured retry strategy if enabled.
 - FALLBACK responses bypass retry and go directly to the fallback sink.
-- OK responses require no retry.
+- OK responses are not retried.

 #### **Batch Processing:**
 - Messages are processed in batches for efficiency.
 - All messages in a batch must be responded to before the next batch.
-- Incorrect response counts or missing IDs may cause batch rejection or runtime errors.
+- Incorrect response counts or missing IDs will cause stalling of processing.

 #### **Idempotency:**
 - Since retries can occur for FAILURE statuses, your sink implementation must be idempotent to avoid duplicated side effects.

 ### 🔧 SDK Methods

-Use the appropriate SDK methods to generate responses:
+Check the links below to see the examples for different languages.

 **Golang:**
 ```go